Convex clustering via $\ell_1$ fusion penalization: Sample and Population Clustering Procedures

 \subsection{Population Clustering Procedure}

-For the remainder of the paper we assume that the underlying distribution has a real valued density, $f$.
+For the remainder of the paper we assume that the underlying distribution has a finite first moment and a real valued density, $f$.
 For concreteness, we focus on the case where the support of the distribution is of the form~$(L_0,R_0)$, where $-\infty\le L_0<R_0\le\infty$.
 Thus, every open interval in~$(L_0,R_0)$ contains positive probability.
 Given an interval $(l,r)\subseteq (L_0,R_0)$, we write $\mu_{l,r}$ for the population conditional mean on $(l,r)$,

 We set $\mu_{r,r}=r$, by continuity.
 Given an interval $(L,R)\subseteq (L_0,R_0)$, we define

 for $a\in[L,R]$.
 Note that $G_{L,R}(L)=\mu_{L,R}-L$ and $G_{L,R}(R)=R-\mu_{L,R}$.